O-sura/Intellihack_Devin2.0_03/README.md

 ## Conclusion

 Both implementations aim to provide useful financial insights to users regarding loans and banking products.
-The first implementation is simpler and ideal for quick setups, while the enhanced version offers improved context-aware responses through advanced embedding-based search.
+The first implementation is simpler and ideal for quick setups, while the enhanced version offers improved scalability and context-aware responses through advanced embedding-based search using ChromaDB.